stormpath/stormpath-sdk-java/extensions/spring/docs/source/quickstart.rst

 This step allows you to enable Stormpath in a Spring Boot web app *without a single line of code or configuration*.
 How amazing is that?
 Here's how.

-Using your favorite dependency resolution build tool like Maven or Gradle, add the spring-boot-starter-stormpath-thymeleaf-|version|.jar to your project dependencies.
+Using your favorite dependency resolution build tool like Maven or Gradle, add the stormpath-thymeleaf-spring-boot-starter-|version|.jar to your project dependencies.
 For example:

 **Maven**: